Icinga/icinga2/doc/6-distributed-monitoring.md

 ## <a id="distributed-monitoring-best-practice"></a> Best Practice

-We've put together a collection of configuration examples from the community.
+We've put together a collection of configuration examples from community feedback.
 If you like to share your tips and tricks with us, please join the [community channels](https://www.icinga.org/community/get-help/)!

 ### <a id="distributed-monitoring-global-zone-config-sync"></a> Global Zone for Config Sync